HD 79447

 HD 79447 is a single star in the southern constellation of Carina.
 It has the Bayer designation i Carinae, while HD 79447 is the identifier from the Henry Draper catalogue.
 This star has a blue-white hue and is visible to the naked eye with an apparent visual magnitude of +3.96.
 It is located at a distance of approximately 540 light years from the Sun based on parallax, and has an absolute magnitude of −2.14.
-The star drifting further away with a radial velocity of +18 km/s.
+The star drifted further away with a radial velocity of +18 km/s.
 It is a candidate member of the Lower Centaurus–Crux group of the Sco OB2 association.

 This object is a B-type main-sequence star with a stellar classification of B3V.
 A surface magnetic field has been detected with a strength on the order of 1 kG.
 It has an estimated age of around 39 million years with no measured spin rate.
 The star has about 5.6 times the radius of the Sun and 7 times the Sun's mass.
 It is radiating over two thousand times the luminosity of the Sun from its photosphere at an effective temperature of 18,900 K.